 For example, the following types of accidents are common among teens:

 - Drugged driving

-Please call us today at (781) 262-3338 to schedule a free consultation with a Boston lawyer for accidents caused by a teen driver.
+Please call us today at (781) 262-3338 to schedule a free consultation with a Burlington lawyer for collisions caused by a teen driver.

 - How Safe Are Drivers In Massachusetts?

 - Distraction and Teen Crashes: Even Worse than We Thought